Portable Fuel Tank for Boats: The Complete Buyer's Guide

 Electric Pump Caddies

-Motorized, Smart Ass Fuel Mules
+Motorized Smart Ass Fuel Mules

-The newest category, currently a one-product category, is what you could call a motorized fuel mule.
-The Smart Ass Fuel Mule is the only product in this space that I am aware of.
-The caddy itself is self-propelled, with on-board batteries, hydraulic disc brakes, off-road wheels, and a thumb throttle that lets you walk alongside it like an electric bike.
+The Smart Ass Fuel Mule is the only product in this space, period.
+A patented design with no competitor or alternative.
+The caddy is self-propelled, with on-board batteries, hydraulic disc brakes, off-road wheels, and a thumb throttle that lets you walk alongside it while it motors itself like an electric bike.
 It drives itself up and down ramps, into and out of trucks, and across docks.
-Combined with a 15 GPM pump, the whole loading-transport-dispensing cycle becomes mostly hands-off.
-The math works best for frequent fueling, multiple watercraft, or difficult terrain.
+Combined with a 15 GPM pump, the loading-transport-dispensing cycle becomes incredibly fast and simple.
+The Smart Ass Fuel Mule comes in 50-gallon and 70-gallon versions.

 Figuring Out the Right Capacity